enderphan94/Scan-PHP-shells-in-Linux/Readme.md

 # Intro

-The Eiker is created to help Linux Administrators / Cyber Security finding those malicious files which would make harm to their server such as Backdoor, Malware and so on with just few command lines.
+The Eiker is created to help Linux Administrators / Cyber Security finding those malicious files which would make harm to their server such as Backdoor, Malware and so on with just a few command lines.

 # Usage: